About

 Board of Trustees

 Bosque School’s Board of Trustees is the guardian of the school’s mission.
 It is the board’s responsibility to ensure that the mission is appropriate, relevant, and vital to the community.
 The board of trustees is currently comprised of 13 individuals, elected for two consecutive four-year terms, all of whom monitor the success of the school in fulfilling its mission.
-Each trustee participates in and supports the mission of the school and serves on at least one of the board’s committees: Philanthropy, Executive, Facilities, Finance, Investment, and Trustee.
+Each trustee participates in and supports the mission of the school and serves on at least one of the board’s committees: Philanthropy, Executive, Facilities, Finance, Investment, and Trustee

 Dear Bosque School Community,

-Chair, Board of Trustees
+Mark Fidel Chair of the Board of Trustees

 Board Chair